 - Paul gives Timothy seven word pictures to describe the kind of pastor he should be: son, soldier, athlete, farmer, workman, instrument, and servant.

 - Hebrews is called “the book of better things” so better is used 13 times.
-This word is only used six times in the remaining 26 books of the New Testament.
+This word is used only six times in the remaining 26 books of the New Testament.

 - James wrote 108 verses but issues 50+ direct commands.